CHAPTER ONE: 1640

 B-4.
 This committee will also discharge such other functions as may be assigned by the Faculty Senate or by the president or the president’s designee.
 It will also submit periodic reports on its activities to the Faculty Senate including recommendations for appropriate program or policy changes (see FSH 1460).

 C. STRUCTURE.
-Four faculty, one of whom serves as chair; two staff members (one from Staff Affairs); two students (one undergraduate (ASUI) and one graduate (GPSA or SBA), one of whom belongs to an under-represented and/or under-served student population and the following ex officio members without vote or their designees: the ASUI Director of Diversity Affairs, Coordinator of Student Support Services, the Director of Multicultural Affairs, the Director of the Women’s Center, a representative from Human Resources, the Director of Human Rights, Access and Inclusion, the Director of Diversity and Community, the Director of International Programs, the LGBTQA Coordinator, and the Director of the Native American Student Center or the Native American Tribal Liaison.
+Four faculty, one of whom serves as chair; two staff members (one from Staff Affairs); two students (one undergraduate (ASUI) and one graduate (GPSA or SBA), one of whom belongs to an under-represented and/or under-served student population and the following ex officio members without vote or their designees: the ASUI Director of Diversity Affairs, Coordinator of Student Support Services, the Director of Multicultural Affairs, the Director of the Women’s Center, a representative from Human Resources, the Director of Human Rights, Access and Inclusion, the Director of Diversity and Community, the Coordinator for Disability Support Services, the Director of International Programs, the LGBTQA Coordinator, and the Director of the Native American Student Center or the Native American Tribal Liaison. [rev. 1-14]

 LIBRARY AFFAIRS COMMITTEE